Olallie Lake Guard Station Cabin

 Directions

-From US Highway 26, take Forest Road 42 south (Timothy Lake/Skyline Road turnoff).
+From Highway 26, take Forest Road 42 south (Timothy Lake/Skyline Road turnoff).
 Travel on Forest Road 42 for about 22 miles and turn left onto Forest Road 4220.
 Travel about 12 miles to Olallie Lake.
-Roads closed in winter.
-Four-wheel drive or high-clearance vehicles recommended.
+Roads are closed in winter.
+A high-clearance vehicle is recommended though 2WD is possible if driven slowly.

 Amenities